DJDevon3/CircuitPython/Font Style Demo/README.md

 # Bitmap Font Love/Hate Relationship
 Bitmap fonts don't scale up well without pixelation and you cannot scale down a font lower than 1.
 The starting size of a font is the smallest it can get so its extremely important to know exactly the font size you want before you start creating your own font.
 BDF fonts are not TTF fonts, images never scale without artifacts.
 In order to create clean looking fonts you must use a font designed for the pixel height you want to use.
-It's actually very easy to create your own BDF fonts with fontforge to tailor make them for each label's size need.
+It's actually very easy to [create your own BDF fonts with fontforge](https://learn.adafruit.com/custom-fonts-for-pyportal-circuitpython-display/overview) for each label's size need.
 Keep in mind the more fonts you load, the slower your TFT display will be.

 # Glyph Characters Spritesheet
 Fonts in adafruits graphic library are treated like sprite sheets.